-MATH 90 (91,92,93,94) F,S Developmental Mathematics (0-2) 1 Credits
+MATH 90 (91,92,93,94) F,S,SU Developmental Mathematics (0-2) 1 Credits

 This college prep course is recommended for students needing to improve their skills in basic math and algebra.
 Students whose placement scores indicate a need are required to enroll.
 The course is offered on a credit/no credit basis.
 This course cannot be applied to the general education mathematics requirement for graduation.
-This course is available at the Neosho campus only.
+A course fee will apply.
+(Prerequisites: An appropriate math placement score)